Welcome to today's edition of the Rush 24-7 podcast.

 Why is he not stopping any of these other countries from drilling and stopping us?

-This question is what's leading to the answers that people come up with, and maybe got chip on his shoulder about this country.
+This question is what's leading to the answers that people come up with.

-Now, this is this is storage for oil.
+Now, this is storage for oil.

 Obama has allowed storage to use the first ever deep water floating production storage facility.

-This guy doesn't like offshore platforms, but this is the first of its kind, a deep water floating production storage facility, Obama has said, fine, Petrobras, go ahead and do it.
+This guy doesn't like offshore platforms, but this is the first of its kind, a deep water floating production storage facility.

 If there's no risk to the environment if they leak, this is what the regime is saying.

-Apparently Brazilian drilled oil is good for the environment, I guess.
+Apparently, Brazilian-drilled oil is good for the environment, I guess.

-Unlike oil drilled by companies the U.S. might profit from, I guess Brazilian oil's fine, it doesn't hurt if it leaks.
+Unlike oil drilled by companies the U.S. might profit from, I guess Brazilian oil is fine.

-It's uh all very curious.
+It's all very curious.

-Uh the Iranians are involved in supporting rebels in other parts of the Middle East.
+The Iranians are involved in supporting rebels in other parts of the Middle East.

-Let's say that these rebels do represent the Muslim Brotherhood or Iran or Al-Qaeda, and they are engaged in trying to get rid of Qaddafi.
+Let's say, and my friend Andy McCarthy has raised this point, let's say that these rebels do represent the Muslim Brotherhood or Iran or Al-Qaeda, and they are engaged in trying to get rid of Gaddafi.

 Are we doing their dirty work?